mahdinasseri/portfolio/my-resume.md

 **TEDx Speaker, TEDxNaghshejahan**

-* Delivered a talk on data analysis titled *"Nobody is average, and the average is nobody"* (September 2018). \[Find Talk Video on TED.com]
+* Delivered a talk on data analysis titled *"Nobody is average, and the average is nobody"* (September 2018).
+Watch talk video on [TED](https://www.ted.com/talks/mahdi_nasseri_nobody_is_average_and_average_is_nobody) and read about it on [medium](https://medium.com/@mahdinasseri/the-paradox-of-our-minds-averaging-of-environmental-data-a-tedx-naqshejahan-experiment-387d425518b3).

 **Technical & Business Mentor in Startup Weekends**